-Switch between zone screens by touching the relevant zone screen, i.e. [Z1] or [Z2].
-Each zone can display up to 4 detectors and includes the status of alarms and gas levels.
+Switch between zone screens by touching the relevant zone screen, i.e. [Z1], [Z2], [Z3] and [Z4].
+Each zone can display up to 4 detectors as follows and include the status of alarms and gas levels for each detector:

 - a.
-ID: The detector identification number - b.
+ID: The detector identification number. - b.
 Serial Number: The unique serial number for that detector. - c.
 Gas: The target gas that the detector is monitoring. - d.
 Status: The status of gas levels, errors and messages. - e.
 Value: The concentration value of gas monitored.